-- Possession of an instrument designed to look like a firearm, explosive, or dangerous weapon is also prohibited by this policy. - Intentionally or recklessly using and/or possessing a weapon or any other item in such a way that would intimidate, harass, injure, or otherwise interfere with the learning and working environment of the College shall face increased consequences. - Students, faculty, and staff possessing valid Colorado Concealed Handgun Licenses are permitted to carry concealed on campus in accordance with state law, PCC / CCCS policy.
-For more details about certain restrictions, please consult with the campus/local police, where applicable. - For more information and compliance, see SP 19-10, Bullying/Violence/Firearms on Campus.
+- Possession of an instrument designed to look like a firearm, explosive, or dangerous weapon is also prohibited by this policy. - Intentionally or recklessly using and/or possessing a weapon or any other item in such a way that would intimidate, harass, injure, or otherwise interfere with the learning and working environment of the College shall face increased consequences. - Students are prohibited from carrying firearms on campus, including all buildings and grounds, except under limited exceptions.
+Those with a valid concealed carry permit may carry concealed firearms only in campus parking areas, in accordance with state law.
+Students enrolled in academic programs that involve firearms may use and carry them for approved educational purposes.
+For further information, please consult the campus or local police and refer to the College's housing and residential handbook, if applicable.